BriantOliveira/Personal-Notebook/ds.md

 **P-values**

 A p-value is the probability of finding some sample outcome or a more extreme one if the null hypothesis is true.

+**Unsupervised Learning** - Analyze the dataset patterns of the dataset without any labels.

+**Supervised Learning - **